- University of Virginia (B.A., 2001)

 Earp v.
 Novartis Pharm.
 Corp., No. 5:11-cv-680-D (E.D.N.C.
 May 14, 2014)

-For almost twenty years, Kathryn Sacco Jensen has specialized in the defense of complex serial and mass tort litigation, including the defense of personal injury litigation involving pharmaceutical products, medical devices, and alleged workplace exposures.
+For almost twenty years, Kathryn Sacco Jensen has specialized in the defense of complex serial and mass tort litigation, including the defense of personal injury litigation involving pharmaceutical products, biologics, medical devices, personal care products, and alleged workplace exposures.
 She has defended cases from filing through trial and enjoys collaborating as a team to develop cutting edge defense strategies.

-Ms. Jensen has defended corporate clients in serial mass tort litigation, statewide coordinated proceedings, individual state court proceedings, and federal multidistrict litigation in venues across the country.
-She has significant experience defending against all matter of legal claims involving FDA-regulated products, including product liability claims involving obstetrical drugs, contraceptives, gastrointestinal drugs, antiepileptics, ophthalmology, opioid, oncology, and pulmonary drugs, as well as hernia products and contrast agents for magnetic resonance imaging.
+Ms. Jensen has defended corporate clients in serial mass tort litigation, statewide coordinated proceedings, individual state and federal court proceedings, and federal multidistrict litigation in venues across the country.
+Her considerable experience defending against all matter of legal claims with respect to FDA-regulated products includes products liability claims involving obstetrical drugs, contraceptives, gastrointestinal drugs, antiepileptics, ophthalmology, opioid, oncology, and pulmonary drugs, as well as hernia products and contrast agents for magnetic resonance imaging.
 She has substantial experience defending cases involving alleged birth injuries.
 Ms. Jensen has also defended a variety of other regulated consumer products, including representation of manufacturers of personal care products against a variety of claims, as well as actions of state attorneys general.
-She has represented clients in toxic/environmental matters involving alleged exposures to asbestos and heavy metals, as well as purported injury claims stemming from a petroleum manufacturing plant fire.
+She has represented clients in toxic tort/environmental matters involving alleged exposures to asbestos and heavy metals, as well as purported injury claims stemming from a petroleum manufacturing plant fire.

 • Co-lead of trial teams in federal and state court

 • Preparing corporate witnesses for deposition and trial testimony

 • Identifying and working with expert witnesses across many fields